 Any family that wishes to receive HCV assistance must apply for admission to the program.
-HUD permits the CCHA to determine the format and content of HCV applications, as well how such applications will be made available to interested families and how applications will be accepted by the CCHA.
-The CCHA must include Form HUD-92006, Supplement to Application for Federally Assisted Housing, as part of the CCHA's application.
+HUD permits the PHA to determine the format and content of HCV applications, as well how such applications will be made available to interested families and how applications will be accepted by the PHA.
+The PHA must include Form HUD-92006, Supplement to Application for Federally Assisted Housing, as part of the PHA's application.

-Depending upon the length of time that applicants may need to wait to receive assistance, the CCHA may use a one- or two-step application process.
+Depending upon the length of time that applicants may need to wait to receive assistance, the PHA may use a one- or two-step application process.

 A one-step process will be used when it is expected that a family will be selected from the waiting list within 60 days of the date of application.
-At application, the family must provide all of the information necessary to establish family eligibility and level of assistance.
+At application, the family must provide all information necessary to establish family eligibility and level of assistance.

 A two-step process will be used when it is expected that a family will not be selected from the waiting list for at least 60 days from the date of application.
-Under the two-step application process, the CCHA initially will require families to provide only the information needed to make an initial assessment of the family's eligibility, and to determine the family's placement on the waiting list.
-The family will be required to provide all of the information necessary to establish family eligibility and level of assistance when the family is selected from the waiting list.
+Under the two-step application process, the PHA initially will require families to provide only the information needed to make an initial assessment of the family's eligibility, and to determine the family's placement on the waiting list.
+The family will be required to provide all information necessary to establish family eligibility and level of assistance when the family is selected from the waiting list.

-Families may submit online applications by creating an account at www.apply.hacc.org If an applicant or anyone in the family is a person with disabilities, and requires a specific accommodation in order to fully utilize our programs and services, they may contact the housing authority at 361-889-3300.
+Families may obtain application by creating an account at www.apply.hacc.org

+If an applicant or anyone in the family is a person with disabilities requires a specific accommodation in order to fully utilize our programs and services, they may contact the housing authority at 361-889-3300.